ManCla/testing-abstractions/testing-frameworks/README.md

 ```

 ## Run SitL
-Follow the setup instructions in `testing-frameworks/sitl/README.md`.
+Follow the setup instructions in `testing-frameworks/sitl/README.md` to set up the hardware emulator [Renode](https://renode.io/).
 This only needs to be performed once.

 Compile firmware with dedicated autonomous sequence and macro definition by running from a terminal window:
 ```console